jmcgeheeiv/cardshuffle/README.md

 The game goes like this:

-   # Start with a specified number of cards in your hand
+1. Start with a specified number of cards in your hand
-   # Move the top card in your hand to the bottom of the stack of cards in your hand
+1. Move the top card in your hand to the bottom of the stack of cards in your hand

-#.
-Move the top card in your hand to the bottom of the stack of cards on the table
+1. Move the top card in your hand to the bottom of the stack of cards on the table
-#.
-After the cards in your hand are exhausted, this is one "round".
+1. After the cards in your hand are exhausted, this is one "round"
-#.
-Pick up the cards on the table and examine them.
-If they are not in the same \
-   order as when you started, repeat anther round.
-If they have returned to \
-   their original order, report the number of rounds that were performed.
+1. Pick up the cards on the table and examine them.
+If they are not in the same order as when you started, repeat anther round.
+If they have returned to their original order, report the number of rounds that were performed.

 Source Code
 -------------------